 102 E Grand Ave – Eau Claire

 Come check out the field where Hank Aaron started his career.
-The Eau Claire Express return to historic Carson Park for their 25th season of exciting Northwoods League Amateur Baseball.
+The Eau Claire Express play at the historic Carson Park that hosted its first baseball game in 1937.
 The Express organization creates a new experience for its fans at every game.
 From sumo wrestler competitions to T-shirt cannons to dance-offs, there is always something fun happening at an EC Express game!
 There is also a bounce house area and kids zone where kids can play during the game.

 300 Riverfront Terrace – Eau Claire